tylim88/Efficient-Typescript-Mororepo/README.md

 1. Caches node modules to improve build performance.
 2. Ready for multi-OS and multi-node version strategy to ensure compatibility across different environments.
+3. Build and Push Docker Image.
+4. Ready for CodeQL.

 ## Final Thoughts